Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 A2.
 It is doubtful he was eligible under the strict terms of the Homestead Act.

 Q3.
-Why did Malcolm and not Donald purchase William Ross's Lot 296 in 1881, at which time it appears that Malcolm have been suffering from dementia?
+Why did Malcolm and not Donald purchase William Ross's Lot 296 in 1881, at which time it appears that Malcolm may have been suffering from dementia?

 A3.
 The 1878 Haran purchase carried a bank loan.
 The sale of Frogmore in 1879 would have assisted Donald's financial situation.
-Malcolm should have had ready cash in 1881 following Duncan's death in 1879.
+Malcolm had ready cash in 1881 following Duncan's death in 1879.
 "Students" of this website will recall that Duncan had the following substantial possessions on his demise and Malcolm was the sole beneficiary:

 - two horses,